There are no Tollers in Rescue at this time.

 Temperament: This highly energetic dog is sweet and loving to owners and friends but may be suspicious of strangers and unusual situations.
 They love to retrieve and can be easily won over by playing with a ball or a retrieving object.

-If you find a dog that fits this description, please notify the rescue co-ordinator shown below.
-Telephone contact is preferred as it speeds the process of care for the dog.
+If you find a dog that fits this description, please notify the rescue committee using the form below.

 Placement of Rescued Tollers